 The movie is directed by and stars Alan Rickman as King Louis XIV.
 (Yay, Marianne and Colonel Brandon are reunited on screen at last!)

-Scroll down for some of my favorite scenes and why I like them!
+Scroll down for some of my favorite scenes from A Little Chaos and why I like them!

 ~ ~ ~